sveronneau/gcp/MIG/README.md

-# gcp/Create Master Terraform Project and Service Account
+# gcp/MIG
-Shell and Terraform script to create an admin project for Terraform and also create a service account for automation of future GCP related tasks.
+Terraform script to create a an instance template and a instance group with a minimum of 3 instances running.

 Scripts uses a GCP service account and a JSON file with your account token and ENV VARS